 Cribbing is an easily adjustable shore for height and width dimensions.
 Height must be limited due to large amount of deflection due to crushing, especially when different crushing rates occur at different bearings.

 Material List:

-Depends on height, number of pieces per layer and the
+Depends on height, number of pieces per layer and the height of each piece.
+See configurations below.

 HOW TO CONSTRUCT CRIBBING